readthescripture.com

 A deep-dive into John 4 — the cultural, theological, and personal dimensions of the conversation at Jacob's well that changed one woman's life forever.

-Study · Faith
+Passage Study · Doctrinal

 Isaiah 7:14 & Immanuel